 Staying informed about global events, especially in East Asia, can be overwhelming with the constant flood of news.
-That’s why we offer Behind the Headlines, an online series designed specifically for teachers.
-This series provides a clear and insightful overview of recent developments in Japan, China, North and South Korea, Taiwan, Xinjiang, Hong Kong.
-Renowned regional experts will share in-depth analyses and context, helping educators better understand the complexities of these regions.
-Participants also will have the chance to engage directly with the experts, fostering a rich and educational discussion on the current state of East Asia.
-The speakers include distinguished faculty from the Jackson School of International Studies at the University of Washington and other leading institutions.
-This is a unique opportunity to enhance teachers’ knowledge and bring fresh perspectives to their classroom.
+That’s why we offered Behind the Headlines, an online series designed specifically for teachers.
+This series provided a clear and insightful overview of recent developments in Japan, China, North and South Korea, Taiwan, Xinjiang, Hong Kong.
+Renowned regional experts shared in-depth analyses and context, helping educators better understand the complexities of these regions.
+Participants also had the chance to engage directly with the experts, fostering a rich and educational discussion on the current state of East Asia.
+The speakers included distinguished faculty from the Jackson School of International Studies at the University of Washington and other leading institutions.
+This was a unique opportunity to enhance teachers’ knowledge and bring fresh perspectives to their classroom.

 Sessions and details